patching...

 "The bridle path (I call it the horse trail) can be used by anyone," Park Manager Karl Mohle told me in an email.
 "It is open to all and the same trail etiquette applies on the horse trail as it does on the paved trail."

 So, given that all are allowed to used BOTH paved and unpaved portions of the trail, what can we do to get along?
-Well, pretty much the same things I’ve laid out here on several occasions, starting with simple courtesy and common sense.
+Well, pretty much the same things I’ve l on , starting with simple courtesy and common sense.

 • On the dirt path, if you’re riding along, please, please slow down for others, give warning, and pass safely when you do pass.
 And be polite, ok?